Jacajack/avr-ds18b20/README.md

 }

 ```

-Above code reads temperature from DS18B20 sensor and stores it in `temperature` variable.

 To tell library where sensor is connected `OnewireConf` structure is used.
 You can set up one like this:

 ```c